-Name, Address and Age (1) Position(s) held with Company Principal Occupation(s) During the Past 5 Years Christopher M. Mathieu (50) Senior Vice President, Chief Financial Officer and Treasurer Senior Vice President, Chief Financial Officer and Treasurer of the Company since July 2010.
-Senior Vice President and Chief Financial Officer of the Advisor and an original member of the team that founded the Advisor's predecessor in May 2003.
-Mr. Mathieu has been involved in the accounting, finance and venture debt industries for more than 25 years.
-John C. Bombara (52) Senior Vice President, General Counsel, Chief Compliance Officer and Secretary Senior Vice President, General Counsel, Chief Compliance Officer and Secretary of the Company since July 2010.
+Name, Address and Age (1) Position(s) held with Company Principal Occupation(s) During the Past 5 Years Daniel R. Trolio (45) Senior Vice President, Chief Financial Officer and Treasurer Senior Vice President, Chief Financial Officer and Treasurer of the Company and the Advisor since January 2017.
+Previously served as Vice President of Finance and Interim Chief Financial Officer of the Company and Advisor from September 2016 through January 2017.
+Mr. Trolio also served as Vice President and Corporate Controller of the Company and Advisor from 2010 through September 2016.
+Mr. Trolio is responsible for all financial reporting and accounting matters of the Company and the Advisor.
+John C. Bombara (54) Senior Vice President, General Counsel, Chief Compliance Officer and Secretary Senior Vice President, General Counsel, Chief Compliance Officer and Secretary of the Company since July 2010.
 Mr. Bombara is an original member of the team that founded the predecessor of the Advisor in May 2003 and has served as its Senior Vice President, General Counsel, Chief Compliance Officer and Secretary since 2010.
-Mr. Bombara oversees all legal functions for the Advisor.
-Mr. Bombara has more than 25 years of experience providing legal services to financial institutions and other entities and individuals.
-Daniel S. Devorsetz (45) Senior Vice President and Chief Investment Officer Senior Vice President and Chief Investment Officer of the Company since July 2010.
+Mr. Bombara oversees all legal functions for the Company and the Advisor.
+Daniel S. Devorsetz (47) Senior Vice President and Chief Investment Officer Senior Vice President and Chief Investment Officer of the Company since July 2010.
 Mr. Devorsetz has been with the Advisor since October 2004 and has been its Senior Vice President and the Chief Investment Officer since that time.
 He is responsible for underwriting and portfolio management.
-Mr. Devorsetz has more than 20 years of financial services and lending experience, including spending the past ten years in the venture lending industry.